FAQ

 - LLVM

-You can see all Redox components and ported programs here.
+You can see all Redox components and ported programs on the build server list.

 How to install programs on Redox?